microprediction/microprediction/submission_examples_xray/README.md

 ### Examples of predicting portfolio returns from stock returns

+COMING SOON.

-One pattern involves estimating covariance:
+Should you wish to beat me to it, one pattern involves estimating covariance:

  - See [basic examples of covariance estimation](https://github.com/microprediction/precise/blob/main/examples_basic_usage/running_empirical_population_covariance.py)
  - Swap out the covariance estimation for any method in the [precise](https://github.com/microprediction/precise) package.